onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What are women and men for?
 What are they good at, how can they become better and more useful to themselves and others?

-Postmodernism is too shallow - lacks capacity for recursion because it doesn’t erect something as a proposed vision forward which can thus be referenced

 You upload yourself to the entropic cloud through having children

 If you’ve read this book you’re already in the attractor basin